 Find out more about the two versions

-Free projects in Canvas Workspace
+Free and easy projects in Canvas Workspace

 Yes… you read that correctly.
 There are FREE projects in Canvas Workspace and they are GREAT to get you started.
+The projects are ideal Scan N Cut beginner projects.

 NOTE: there is a search bar at the top to enter keywords so you are not doing the never-ending search. (mind you the continual scroll through all the designs takes you on a wondrous journey of inspiration)

-More free designs
+More free SVG designs

 You will find lots and lots of free designs.
 I have written a complete post listing a number of them… I possibly haven’t even scratched the surface of the free designs out there.
 Just remember, when you are first learning…. keep it simple.